A Shifting Landscape of Workplace Challenges

 Remote work at scale.
 COVID-19.
 Diversity, equity, and inclusion.
 Employee mental health.
 Over the last 19 months, employers and employees have been grappling with these and other constantly-evolving challenges and opportunities in the workplace.
 As organizations review and re-review their remote work, health and safety, and diversity and inclusion policies and practices, navigating the complex legal landscape related to accommodations, harassment, and discrimination–all while supporting a positive workplace culture–is crucial.

-In this panel discussion with national experts from the EEOC, the Proskauer law firm, and EVERFI, we’ll dive into the most recent legal rules and best practices surrounding some of today’s toughest workplace concerns like vaccine mandates, online harassment, and employee mental wellbeing.
-Have a burning question for our experts?
-As part of the discussion, panelists will also answer several attendee-sourced questions submitted via the webinar registration page.
+In this panel discussion with national experts from the EEOC, the Proskauer law firm, and EVERFI, we dive into the most recent legal rules and best practices surrounding some of today’s toughest workplace concerns like vaccine mandates, online harassment, and employee mental wellbeing.

 • Discuss the EEOC’s latest guidance on vaccine mandates and exemptions for health and religious reasons